JLeppa/Devops-test/README.md

 # Devops-test
-Simpla Flask application to test setting up and deploying a Jenkins server.
+Simple Flask application to test setting up and deploying a Jenkins server.